2023 Best Business Bachelor's Degree Schools in Missouri

 The average in-state tuition and fees for students at Truman State is $8,689.
 If you are from out of state, expect to pay an average of $16,410.
 Bachelor’s Degree recipients from Truman State accumulate an average of $20,434 in student debt by the time they complete their degree.

-Truman State does have options available for those who want to take online classes.
-You will need to check with the school to see if they are available for your specific major.
-In 2019-2020 about 69% of the undergraduate students at the school chose to take one or more online courses.
+You may have the opportunity to take online classes at CMU CGES.
+In 2019-2020 about 57% of the undergraduate students at the school chose to take one or more online courses.

 University of Missouri - St Louis came in at #8 in this year’s edition of the ranking.